its-truce/DartGunsPlus/README.md

 # Building 🛠️

-This mod is currently a work in progress and is not yet available on the Steam workshop.
+This mod is currently available on the [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3204841848&searchtext=).
 However, you can still use the mod by following these instructions:

 * Get [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/) from Steam.